 The following sections provide an overview on:

 You can use either of the two BEA Products installation programs to install BEA WebLogic Express™.
 WebLogic Express is a cost-effective entry point to the WebLogic product family, creating a productive ramp for you to begin using BEA’s market-leading application server technology.
 From WebLogic Express, you can easily upgrade to other products in the WebLogic family, which allows you to take advantage of a wide variety of enterprise-level functionality.

-To install WebLogic Express, you install WebLogic Server and then install a WebLogic Express license.
-The WebLogic Express license activates WebLogic Express features.
 For additional information about WebLogic Express, see the WebLogic Express documentation at the following URL:

 You can use the BEA Products installation program in one of the following modes:

 Graphical-mode installation is an interactive, GUI-based method for installing your software.
 It can be run on both Windows and UNIX systems.
 For installation procedures, see Running the Installation Program in Graphical Mode.